CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

     - The content is allowed, and the severity level is Safe across all categories.
 This was to be expected given the positive and unharmful sentiment of the customer’s feedback.

+1. Harmful content

+But what would happen if we tested a harmful statement?
+Let’s test with negative customer feedback.
+While it's OK to dislike a product, we don't want to condone any name calling or degrading statements.

+1. In the Test box, enter the following:

+   - I recently bought a tent, and I have to say, I'm really disappointed.
+The tent poles seem flimsy, and the zippers are constantly getting stuck.
+It's not what I expected from a high-end tent.
+You all suck and are a sorry excuse for a brand.

+  - Set all Threshold levels to Medium.

+  - Select Run test.

+Although the content is Allowed, the Severity level for Hate is low.
+To guide our model to block such content, we’d need to adjust the Threshold level for Hate.
+A lower Threshold level would block any content that’s a low, medium, or high severity.
+There’s no room for exceptions!

+Set the Threshold level for Hate to Low.

+Select Run test.

+The content is now Blocked and was rejected by the filter in the Hate category.